 When you submit your offer in compromise, you will need to pay a $186 filing fee, as well as an initial payment.
 The amount of your initial payment will depend on what type of offer you are making to the IRS.

 If you are making a lump-sum cash offer, then your initial payment should be 20% of your proposed settlement amount.
 After the IRS accepts your offer, you would need to pay the remainder of the settlement in five payments or less.

-For a periodic payment offer, meaning you’ll pay your debt in monthly installments, your initial payment should be whatever amount you’ve decided to pay each month.
-Once the IRS has accepted your Virginia offer in compromise, just keep making your monthly payments until your debt is cleared.
+For a periodic payment offer, meaning you’ll pay your owed back taxes in monthly installments, your initial payment should be whatever amount you’ve decided to pay each month.
+Once the IRS has accepted your Virginia offer in compromise, just keep making your monthly payments until your obligation is cleared.

 Generally, the IRS will accept an offer in compromise if the amount you offer them is the most the agency believes it can collect from you.
 If the IRS believes that it can collect more than what you’ve proposed, your offer will likely be rejected.

 Several events will take place while the IRS evaluates your offer.
 First, while the IRS may place a tax lien on your property, they will stop other collection activities until a decision has been reached.
 The IRS will also extend the assessment and collection period related to your back taxes.
 Even if your offer has not yet been accepted, be sure to make all payments related to your offer.
 If the IRS doesn’t make a decision within two years of receiving your offer, it is automatically accepted.

 If the IRS rejects your offer, it isn’t the end of the road.
 You have the option of appealing the rejection by filing Form 13711 within 30 days.
 On this form, you will need to explain why you disagree with the rejection and why your offer should have been accepted.